Zheng Tianshou: Joining Liangshan

 One festive night, Song Jiang, then staying at Hua Rong's house, goes outdoor to watch the celebrations.
 The wife of Liu Gao spots him and lies to her husband that Song had abducted her at Mount Qingfeng and nearly raped her.
 Liu Gao believes his wife and arrests Song.

-Hua Rong, who rescued Song Jiang but could not prevent his being seized again by Liu Gao, is by and by also arrested himself.
+Hua Rong, who rescued Song Jiang but could not prevent him being seized again by Liu Gao, is by and by also arrested himself.
 Both are being escorted to the prefecture office of Qingzhou, which oversees Qingfeng Fort.
-Yan Shun, Wang Ying and Zheng Tianshou intercept the convoy, together defeat the escort leader Huang Xin and rescue them.
-Later, the bandits, under the leadership of Song and Hua, fight a battle with Qin Ming, a commander sent from Qingzhou to eliminate them.
+Yan Shun, Wang Ying and Zheng Tianshou intercepts the convoy, together defeating the escort leader Huang Xin and rescues them.
+Later, the bandits, under the leadership of Song and Hua, participates in a battle fighting with Qin Ming, a commander sent from Qingzhou to eliminate them.
 Initially cold to Song's invitation to join the band, Qin is eventually won over following a plot by Song.

 Afraid that Qingzhou would send a larger force, Song Jiang suggests the group decamp to join the bandits of Liangshan Marsh.
 Thus Zheng Tianshou is absorbed into Liangshan.